snapfast/snapfast/README.md

-- 🔭 I'm currently working in Google Cloud - Gurgaon, India.
+- I'm currently working at @google
+- Really eager to expand my work - available for collaboration for development teams or startups.

 <!--